immunefi-team/Bounty_Boosts/ZeroLend/29123 - [SC - Medium] Griefing attack for VestedZeroNFT.md

 # Griefing attack for VestedZeroNFT

-Submitted on Thu Mar 07 2024 13:12:50 GMT-0400 (Atlantic Standard Time) by @DuckAstronomer for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 7th 2024 at 19:12:50 UTC by @DuckAstronomer for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29123